-The institute is embedded in a network of research activities spanning the gap between engineering, life sciences and biomedical sciences.
-Apart from addressing cellular mechanisms and signalling pathways in various disease models (e.g. genetic mutations, injury, inflammation), there is a strong aspect on metrology development.
-This means that we not only use standard techniques in cell biology and optical microscopy to create novel or improved systems or devices to improve flexibility, multimodality or automation of yet elaborate lab technologies.
-One example is the field of opto-biomechatronics that we develop and expand in this way, e.g. through muscle biomechanics robotics systems that we design and improve ourselves.
+The institute is embedded in a network of research activities bridging between Engineering, Life and Biomedical Sciences.
+Apart from addressing cellular processes in various disease models (e.g. genetic mutations, injury, inflammation), there is a strong aspect on systems technology development.
+This means that we focus on engineering novel metrologies refining existing standard techniques in cell biology and optical microscopy to create novel or improved systems or devices for improved flexibility, multimodality or automation of yet elaborate lab technologies.
+One example is the field of opto-biomechatronics that we develop and expand in this way, e.g. through muscle biomechanics robotics systems (see our MyoRobot).

 The institute holds strong collaborations with research partners in Canada (McGill University), USA (University of Florida) and Australia (University of New South Wales, Victor Chang Cardiac Research Institute, University of Western Sydney, University of Wollongong, Sydney; Queensland University of Technology, Brisbane) with regular exchange of post-docs and PhD students.
 Besides applied research, we also aspire to follow a transcommercial approach in feed our systems technologies into potential commercialization, wither with SME partners (e.g. Ospin Berlin, Blacbird Technologies Erlangen) or own spin-off efforts (2019 registered Trademark ‚BioForge‚).

-We are currently home to several thematic research units, each headed by one or two group leaders: Muscle Biomechatronics, Optical Imaging in Life Sciences, Malaria Biotechnology, High-throughput Biology & Robophotonics, Tissue & Organ Printing and Biomedical Environmental Process Engineering.
+We are currently home to several thematic research units, each headed by one or two group leaders: Muscle Biomechatronics, Optical Imaging in Life Sciences, Malaria Biotechnology, High-throughput Biology & Robophotonics, Tissue Engineering and Biomedical Environmental Process Engineering.
 Within the single groups, project packages are assigned to multidisciplinary task groups of mechatronics and life science engineers, physicists, biologists, biomedical scientists and students.